BobcatRobotics/northstar/README.md

 Pip dependencies:
 opencv and opencv contrib version 4.5.5.64
 numpy version 1.23.1
-wpilib python latest from docs (do not do pip install ntcore, that is a completely different library, don't ask me how I know)
+wpilib python latest from docs, and make sure it is the aarch64 (or arm64) version (do not do pip install ntcore, that is a completely different library, don't ask me how I know)
 pillow latest (as of now, version 10.3.0)